petergarnaes/Madklub-website/README.md

 server on port 3000.
 This setup includes hot reloading of react components, so styling and development should be very fast.

+As of now, changes to the server or the files it touches are not triggering a re-bundling and restarting of the server.
+Perhaps with `nodemon` or built in `compiler.watch()` in `server.js`?

 ## Project structure

 Not really clear yet...